Koha-Community/kohadocs/source/searching.rst

     **Note**

-    The :ref:`intranetbookbag <intranetbookbag-label>` system preference needs to be set to 'Show' in order for that button to appear.
+    The :ref:`intranetbookbag` system preference needs to be set to 'Show' in order for that button to appear.

 -  'Add to list': adds selected record(s) to the chosen :ref:`list <lists-label>`.